 I have also previously seen clients at the Metanoia Counselling and Psychotherapy Service (MCPS) in Ealing, London.

-I am a member of Metanoia Institute and the Association of Humanistic Psychology.
+I am a member of Metanoia Institute.

 I meet regularly with a clinical supervisor to review and support my work.

 I have experience of working with clients from a range of ages, sexualities, backgrounds and cultures and have been moved and privileged to be part of each of their journeys, through the tears, the laughter, the setbacks and the (often life changing) personal growth.

 I have worked with clients who have experienced the following issues: